 You are not familiar with the word Jillaroo?
 In American terms it would be a cowgirl.
 The male equivalent is a Jackaroo.

 I asked Toni what Jillaroos do on a cattle station, and here is what she said:

 No comment needed about this lovely photo.
 That's the beauty of the Australian Outback that I love.

-If you travel in the south-west corner of Outback Queensland, don't miss to stop by Kilcowera station.
-The station is not far from Thargomindah.
+If you travel in the south-west corner of Queensland, don't miss to stop by and visit Toni and Greg Sherwin on their station.
+The property is not far from Thargomindah along the Dowling Track.

 You can contact Toni Sherwin through her website Kilcowera Station.